OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Experimental Setup Results

-It is worth noting that while this specific setup utilizes a high-end X310 at the BS, OpenISAC is hardware-agnostic.
-A fully cost-effective setup using B200-series devices for both nodes is also supported.
-The system operates at a carrier frequency of $f_c = 3.1$~GHz with a system bandwidth of $B = 50$~MHz.
-In the delay-Doppler processing, a two-dimensional Hamming window is applied to reduce sidelobes.
-The detailed parameters used in the experiment are summarized in Table~\ref{tab:exp_parameters}.
+Although this setup uses a high-end X310 at the BS, OpenISAC is hardware-agnostic and also supports lower-cost B200-series devices.
+Unless otherwise stated, the carrier frequency is $f_c=3.1$~GHz, the sample rate and analog bandwidth are both set to $B=50$~MHz, and a two-dimensional Hamming window is used in delay-Doppler processing.
+The detailed parameters are summarized in Table~\ref{tab:exp_parameters}.

+For USRPs, the sample rate is typically set slightly higher than the signal bandwidth.
+In our experiments, to use all available subcarriers and increase the sensing resolution, we set both the sample rate and analog bandwidth to 50~MHz.